-Consider a firm that chooses its debt to equity ratio but has a fixed debt structure with a fixed ratio of bonds to bank loans.
+Consider a firm that chooses its debt to equity ratio but maintains a fixed debt structure with a constant ratio of bonds to bank loans.
 Figure 19 shows how varying firm debt structure impacts the financial system.
 As firms rely more on bond financing, the bank increases its leverage.
 Despite this, the bank's default rate decreases because of the seniority effect.
 Junior bondholders absorb the first round of the firm's losses, which gives the bank an additional buffer, or creates an additional dike, against losses.
 This seniority makes the bank's loan portfolio safer and allows it to increase its leverage and enjoy a lower chance of default.
-For the base case parameters, as Table 7 demonstrates, if the firm relies equally on bond and bank financing, banks increase their leverage from 88% to 93%.
+For the benchmark parameters, if the firm relies equally on bond and bank financing, banks increase their leverage from 88% to 93%.
 At the same time, because the strategic substitution effect is weakened and the strategic complement effect is strengthened, firms increase their leverage from 37% to 50%.